TomasGarciaDev/CV/README.md

 _Tech skills: HTML, CSS, Bootstrap, Bulma, JavaScript, Ruby, Rails, React, Node.js, Next.js, Socket.io, PostgreSQL, Jest, Cypress, Rspec, Capybara_

 **Team Player**
 Teamwork is an essential part of working as a Musician.
-Every team member is bringing something unique to the table, I actively listen to ideas and contribute to achieving the best result possible for the project.
+Every team member is bringing something unique to the table.
+I actively listen to ideas, contribute and collaborate to achieve the best result possible for the project and the individuals.
 As a studio owner and company partner, a big focus was always to keep fluent and appreciative communication with clients and colleagues.
-Learning methodologies like Agile has been a great tool to streamline group works processes, something that was a key tool during our Engineering Projects at Makers.
+Learning methodologies like Agile have been a great tool to streamline group work processes, which was vital during our Engineering Projects at Makers.

 **Tech Fluent**
 Throughout my career as a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
 Such as DAWs and hardware outboard gear.
 I used these tools to produce and deliver high-end music and recording productions.
 As well as developing a more dynamic and modern teaching curriculum, and lessons.
 As a result, I manage to deliver professional standards production faster and form well-rounded students.